pestrela/music/traktor/README.md

   * AMX v1.0 - **main video** - http://youtu.be/TzAgENM55DE

-## Can I test your mappings for free?
+## Can I test your mappings for FREE?

 Yes.
 All my mappings work fine with the demo versions of both Traktor and BOME.
 So if you have these controllers you can just try them in no time.